-Hello - I am a Senior Lecturer in philosophy at Birkbeck College, London, where I have been since 2011.
+Hello - I am a Reader in philosophy at Birkbeck College, London, where I have been since 2011.
 I became Head of Department in October 2017.
 Before Birkbeck, I taught for six years at the University of Missouri-St Louis.
 I received my PhD from the London School of Economics, and during my last two years as a student I was a visitor at University of California-San Diego.
 Before switching to philosophy, I did graduate work in economics, receiving an MSc, and undergraduate work in mathematics and history.

 Away from philosophy, I have among other things: